w3c/wai-media-intro/source/accessible-media/index.html.erb.md

 -   [**Captions**](production-captions.html) provide a text version of the video’s dialogue, narration, or other spoken words.
 They are synchronized with the program audio and displayed within the media player.
-Include text identifying audible non-speech information, such as music and sound effects.
+Captions also include text identifying non-speech information, such as music and sound effects.
 -   [**Subtitles**](subtitles.html) are a synchronized textual version of a media’s audio track, translated into another language.
 -   [**Transcripts**](transcript.html) are a text version of a video’s audio track,